-Wien Mitte The Mall is large mall incorporated into one of the main Vienna stations (Wien Mitte).
-Most of large malls are located in and around main transport hubs and they are easily reachable by underground or bus.
-Wien Mitte The Mall is one of them and it is also reachable by foot since it is in 3rd district.
+Wien Mitte The Mall is a large mall incorporated into one of the main Vienna stations (Wien Mitte).
+Most of the large malls are located in and around main transport hubs and they are easily reachable by underground or bus.
+Wien Mitte The Mall is one of them and it is also reachable by foot since it is in the 3rd district.

 Every city has a main shopping street, where all the trade and buying was done for centuries, and they became modern shopping areas and part of tourist attractions.
 Vienna has several streets that are famous for shopping.

 The is THE shopping street of Vienna and one of the most popular pedestrian zones in the city.
 It is also very significant historically, as it existed since ancient Roman times (“Strata Carinthianorum”).
 The street connects Stephansplatz and Karlsplatz in 1st district.
-There are plenty of flagship stores of famous brands here, local souvenir shops and many historical buildings.
+There are plenty of flagship stores of famous brands here, local souvenir shops, and many historical buildings.
 Most of the shops are open 10:00-20:00, Monday-Friday and 10:00-16:00 on Saturday.

-Vienna is famous for manufacturing, trade and shopping for centuries and there are many local shops selling locally produced design, fashion and jewelry items, souvenirs and gifts, owned by local families for generations or newly founded design studios.
-Quality wise they don’t lack anything from world known brands and they are much cheaper in comparison, so we recommend visiting these shops and getting something unique to remember Vienna.
+Vienna is famous for manufacturing, trade, and shopping for centuries and there are many local shops selling locally produced design, fashion and jewelry items, souvenirs and gifts, owned by local families for generations or newly founded design studios.
+Quality-wise they don’t lack anything from world-known brands and they are much cheaper in comparison, so we recommend visiting these shops and getting something unique to remember Vienna.

 Knize tailored robes for Austrian royal court, today it is a famous gentlemen suit and accessory designer shop.
-This shop can come handy if you are planning to visit state opera or any of the traditional balls.
-Located in city center, in Graben street.
+This shop can come in handy if you are planning to visit state opera or any of the traditional balls.
+Located in the city center, in Graben street.

-Scheer is producing handmade shoes and accessories for generations (from early 19th century).
+Scheer is producing handmade shoes and accessories for generations (from the early 19th century).
 They also do shoe repairs and maintenance (something you don’t see often nowadays with shoe mass-production).
-They are located in Bräunerstraße, just off the Graben street.
+They are located in Bräunerstraße, just off Graben street.

 Code7 is another porcelain shop, but with more modern and recent designs, featuring local and Czech designers and artists.
 They also have other designs, not only porcelain.
-Located in Spittelberggasse in 7th district.
+Located in Spittelberggasse in the 7th district.